kurtulussahin/hangman/README.md

 [![mvn](https://github.com/yegor256/hangman/actions/workflows/mvn.yml/badge.svg)](https://github.com/yegor256/hangman/actions/workflows/mvn.yml)
 [![License](https://img.shields.io/badge/license-MIT-green.svg)](https://github.com/yegor256/hangman/blob/master/LICENSE.txt)

+Yugar Bugayenko's Hangman Tutorial.

+This is oop and elegant version of forked project.

 [Hangman](https://en.wikipedia.org/wiki/Hangman_%28game%29) is a words guessing game for one player.
 The computer guesses a word and the user has to suggest letters one by one.
 Every time the word contains a letter,